RelFost/Relfost.Plugins/README.md

 ## Introduction

-The `Dependies` class is designed to manage and verify the loading status of plugin dependencies in the Oxide and Carbon.
-This class allows you to initialize a set of dependencies, periodically check their load status, and trigger a callback once all dependencies are loaded.
+The `Dependies` class is designed to manage and verify the loading status of plugin dependencies in Oxide and Carbon environments.
+This class allows you to initialize a set of dependencies, periodically check their load status, and trigger a callback or hook once all dependencies are loaded.

 ## Features

 - Initialize dependencies and check their loading status.
 - Periodically check the loading status of each dependency.
-- Trigger a callback hook once all dependencies are loaded.
+- Trigger a callback or hook once all dependencies are loaded.

 ## Installation

-1. Ensure you have the necessary environment set up with the Oxide and Carbon.
+1. Ensure you have the necessary environment set up with Oxide and Carbon.
 2. Download the compiled `Relfost.Plugins.dll` file from the [Releases page](https://github.com/RelFost/Relfost.Plugins/releases).
 3. Place the `Relfost.Plugins.dll` file into the `carbon/extensions` directory of your project.